 Frequently Asked Questions

-- The decision to enter the regulatory approval process for this project was made very recently by CP.
+- The decision to enter the regulatory approval process for this project was made by CP in late 2020.

 - Before making that decision, CP notified and consulted with a number of key stakeholders between May and June, 2020.
 These stakeholders included: